21 Jobs You Can Get With a Business Management Degree

 National average salary: $67,300 per year

-Primary duties: A data analyst takes market research or sales numbers and translates it into understandable information for organizations.
-The data is then used to develop strategic plans that help businesses make more informed decisions, including creating more detailed solutions for common customer issues.
+Primary duties: A data analyst takes market research or sales numbers and translates them into understandable information for organizations.
+The data is, then, used to develop strategic plans that help businesses make more informed decisions, including creating more detailed solutions for common customer issues.
 Data analysts use a variety of software and critical-thinking skills to find the information needed for projects.

 National average salary: $71,581 per year

 Primary duties: A business consultant organizes and executes different administrative assignments for a client.
-They gather information on their clients through research, interviews and other methods to find the strengths and weaknesses of the organization.
-Business consultants will discuss these findings with their clients and provide ideas and solutions to issues found during the assessment.
+They gather client and business information through research, interviews and other methods to find the strengths and weaknesses of the organization.
+Business consultants, then, discuss these findings with their clients and provide ideas and solutions to issues found during the assessment.

 National average salary: $77,523 per year

 Primary duties: Management analysts help organizations find ways to maximize efficiency through cost reductions and increased revenue.
-They help an organization create procedures and operating manuals and conduct organizational evaluations to help them design more efficient systems.
+They help organizations create procedures and operating manuals and conduct organizational evaluations to help them design more efficient systems.